UN blows hole in Greek asylum 'suspension'

 For its part, the European Commission said the war in Syria meant people should not be pushed back there.

-But EU institutions, as well as Greek police, who used tear gas to stop people crossing at the weekend, were also interested in keeping control.
+But EU institutions, as well as Greek police, who used tear gas this weekend to repel people from the border, were also interested in staying in control.

-Frontex, the EU border agency, said on Monday it would launch a "rapid border intervention," which could see up to 1,500 extra guards from other EU states sent to Greek sea borders to help with migrant screening and registration.
+Frontex, the EU border agency in Warsaw, said on Monday it would launch a "rapid border intervention," which could see up to 1,500 extra guards from other EU states sent to Greek sea borders to help with migrant screening and registration.

 "Our core mission is to protect the common borders of the European Union," Frontex director Fabrice Leggeri said.

-Meanwhile, it remains to be seen how many of the almost four million refugees living in Turkey try to go to Europe.
+Meanwhile, it remains to be seen how many of the almost four million refugees and other migrants living in Turkey try to go to Europe.

 War of words and numbers

-The UN maintained its estimate on Monday that there were some 13,000 people on the Greek-Turkish land border and that some 1,200 had arrived on Greek islands.
+The UN maintained its estimate on Monday that some 13,000 people had gone to the Greek-Turkish land border and 1,200 had arrived on Greek islands since Turkey gave the green light.

-Greece said 10,000 people had been stopped on its land border in the past 24 hours.
+Greece said 10,000 people had been stopped trying to cross its land border in the past 24 hours.

 And the vast majority of those had "nothing to do with Idlib", a Greek government source told EUobserver, referring to a war-torn region in Syria.

-Greece accused Turkey of a "disinformation campaign" on Sunday when Turkish interior minister Süleyman Soylu had said on Twitter that 76,000 migrants had left.
+Greece accused Turkey of a "disinformation campaign" on Sunday when Turkish interior minister Süleyman Soylu said on Twitter that 76,358 migrants had left.

-"Hundreds of thousands have crossed, soon it will reach millions", Turkish president Recep Tayyip Erdogan also said on Monday on TV.
+"Hundreds of thousands have crossed, soon it will reach millions", Turkish president Recep Tayyip Erdoğan also said on Monday on TV.

 A viral video clip purporting to show a Syrian man shot dead by Greek police was more "fake news", a Greek government spokesman said.